Introduction to Automated Negotiation: Bidding Strategies

 \subsubsection{Choosing the Aspiration Function}

-The aspiration function can be any monotonically decreasing function, but a good example would be the following:
+The aspiration function can be any monotonically decreasing function, but a good example would be the following \textit{exponential} function:

 where $T$ is the deadline of the negotiations, and $\alpha$, $\targ$ and $\gamma$ are three parameters that can be freely chosen, but with $\alpha > \targ$ and $\gamma > 0$.
 We have plotted this expression in Figure \ref{fig:asp_function} for various different values of $\gamma$.
-An example implementation of a time-based agent is displayed in Algorithm \ref{alg:time_based}.
+An example implementation of a time-based agent that uses this aspiration function is displayed in Algorithm \ref{alg:time_based}.

+An alternative aspiration function that is commonly used in the literature is the following \textit{polynomial} one:

+with the same constraints on the values of $\alpha$, $\targ$ and $\gamma$.
+We have plotted this expression in Figure~\ref{fig:asp_function_polynomial} (again, for various values of $\gamma$).
+There is no clear indication that either of these two expressions works better than the other.

 Let us now discuss how to interpret the parameters $\alpha$, $\targ$, and $\gamma$, and how to choose their values.
-For this, first note that if $t=0$ then we have $\asp(0) = \alpha$.
+This discussion applies equally to Equation (\ref{eq:asp_function}) and Equation (\ref{eq:asp_function_polynomial}).
+First, note that if $t=0$ then (for either of the two equations) we have $\asp(0) = \alpha$.
 Therefore, $\alpha$ represents the minimum utility our agent will demand for itself at the start of the negotiations.
 Similarly, if $t=\dead$ then we have $\asp(t) = \targ$.
 This means that $\targ$ represents the utility our agent will demand for itself at the end of the negotiations, when the deadline is near.
 We will call this the \textbf{target value}.
 A high target value represents a \hard{} strategy, while a lower target value represents a \soft{} strategy.
 Finally, the parameter $\gamma$ determines how quickly the agent concedes from $\alpha$ to $\targ$.

 Typically, the value chosen for $\alpha$ is exactly the utility of the offer that the agent prefers most: $\alpha = \util_1(\offMax_1)$.
 After all, a typical negotiator would start with the proposal that yields the highest utility for itself.
-While it is certainly possible to start with a lower offer, there does not seem to be much reason to do so.
+While it is certainly possible to start with a lower offer, there is typically not much reason to do so.
 So, the other two parameters are more important.